aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/documentproperty/_index.md

 ```

 Gets the data type of the property.
-[PropertyType](../../com.aspose.cells/propertytype).
+See [PropertyType](../../com.aspose.cells/propertytype).

 **Returns:**
 int